LtAirman/ChargeFieldTopics/README.md

 ![Polonium, Po 84](/images/polonium84.png)

 Next, spin controls are explained and displayed.
-The rendered atom is displayed between two sets of the 19 slot rotation controls for user convenience.

 ![19 Rotation widgets](/images/rot_widget_array.png)

-Only a few of the larger atoms have all 19 slots occupied.
-Each object within each slot spins about the spin axis through the slot center at the same rate, which is not correct, yet it still provides a good idea how the atom spins.
+Many of the larger atoms have all 19 slots occupied.
+Each object (electron, neutron or proton) within each slot spins about the spin axis through the slot center at the same rate, which is not correct, yet it still provides a good idea how the atom spins.

 Eventually, all protons, neutrons and electrons should spin at their own rates.
 If a slot is unoccupied, the corresponding slot rotation